Why Measure Attention?

 Q3: Introspection – based upon how much your heart slows when you close your eyes

-Q4: Anxiety – based on the rate of change from the eyes open to eyes closed condition
+Q4: Calm – based on the rate of change from the eyes open to eyes closed condition

 Q5: Somatic – based upon a standard psychology protocol advocated by Dr. Richard Davidson, called the Heart Rate Detection task, in which you guess your heart rate with your eyes open